 In this step, you must select “File and Printer Sharing (Echo Request – ICMPv4-In)” from the rules and enable it.

-After the server is enabled, it must respond to ping requests.
-Since inbound ICMP incoming requests are disabled by default in Windows Server 2019, as you can see in the figure, the first requests are timed out.
+After the server is enabling, it must respond to ping requests.
+Since inbound ICMP incoming requests are disable by default in Windows Server 2019, as you can see in the figure, the first requests are timed out.
 Now ping requests succeed and confirm that it works as expected.

 How to Disable Ping on RDP